 - 3 to 4 sprigs rosemary (or 1 tablespoon dried)

 - 3 to 4 sprigs thyme (or 1 tablespoon dried)

 - 3 to 4 sprigs sage (or 1 tablespoon dried

 - This is enough for a 12- to 15-pound turkey, but if you have to increase the amount of water to cover the turkey, add proportionately more salt, sugar, and herbs.

-- Submerge the turkey in the brine, top with a plate and put a large can on that to hold the turkey under the brine.
-Refrigerate for 12 to 24 hours.
+- Submerge the turkey in the brine, top with a plate and put a large can or a few cans on the plate to hold the turkey under the brine.
+Refrigerate the turkey in the brine for 12 to 24 hours.